 Waiting list management is a challenging, dynamic and complex process requiring input from and coordination by a multidisciplinary team.

 The aim of effective waiting list management is to promote clinically appropriate, consistent and equitable management of elective patients and waiting lists in public hospitals across NSW.
-Hospitals must actively manage waiting lists in accordance with Waiting Time & Elective Surgery Policy PD 2012_011.
+Hospitals must actively manage waiting lists in accordance with Elective Surgery Access Policy PD 2022_001.